eostarter/eostarter.sale-smart-contract/README.md

 # Project Description
 These contracts are intended to support a decentralized Token Sale platform, which allows users to set up a token sale, determine the token sale parameters, and deploy their sale onto the EOS Mainnet.

-The token sale platform is a decentralized application based on open-source smart contracts that any project can use to sell its tokens.
+The token sale platform is a decentralized application based on an open-source smart contract that any project can use to sell its tokens.

-The Web Application repository these smart contracts are designed for can be found at the [EOS Token Sale Platform GitHub Repo](https://github.com/eostarter/eostarter.sale-smart-contract)
+The Web Application repository can be found at the [EOS Token Sale Platform GitHub Repo](https://github.com/eostarter/eostarter.sale-smart-contract)

 ## Situation and Approach

+The system requires a project admin , users can can deploy their own token sale contract and assume the admin role or they can use the original contract managed by EOStarter.

+Users must deploy and issue their own tokens , EOStater will not have access to token issuance or keys controlling project tokens.

+### User Flow

-### User Roles
+#### User Roles
 - Project Owner
 - Investor
-- Application Backend Service
+- Application Administrator

-### User Flow
+#### Project Owner
-1. A token contract generator will provide project owners with a copy of the `eosio.token` contract
+1. A token contract generator will provide project owners with a copy of the `eosio.token` contract .
+1. Project owner deploys contract using an account they create and control.
-1. Project owner deploys contract , created and issues tokens.
+1. Project owner creates and issues their project tokens.
-1. Project Owner Creates a pool and sets parameters
+1. Project Owner Creates a pool and sets parameters.
-1. Application Backend Service approves pool
+1. Application Admin reviews and approves pool.
-1. Project Owner deposits token to smart contract
+1. Project Owner deposits token to smart contract.
-1. Token sale goes live
+1. Application Admin reviews and enables token sale.

+#### Investor
-1. Investor applies for project pool
+1. Investor applies for project pool.
-1. Application Backend Service whitelists investor account
+1. Application Backend Service whitelists investor account.
-1. Investor must agree to terms
+1. Investor agrees to terms.
-1. Investor deposits EOS
+1. Investor project purchases tokens with EOS.
-1. Investor receives equivalent amount in project tokens
+1. Investor receives equivalent amount in project tokens.

 ## Data Model